jacobp100/jacob-does-code/pages/cv.md

 ### Nando's, Putney<time>Aug &rsquo;20&ndash;Present</time>

-Worked on an internal communications and rota management app for Nando's 40,000 employees in React Native.
+Worked on an internal communications and rota management app for Nando's 40,000 employees in **React Native**.
 In charge of resuming the codebase, which had been untouched for over 2 years, to ensure Nando's could again build and publish releases.
 Guided the team through app submitions.
 Migrated authentication code to new provider to avoid Nando's having to pay additional fees.

 ### WonderBill, Covent Carden<time>Nov &rsquo;19&ndash;Jun &rsquo;19</time>

-Worked on a team building a household bill aggregation app in React Native.
+Worked on a team building a household bill aggregation app in **React Native**.
 Worked with designers and other members of the tech team to build new screens and a new component library to achieve better visual consistency, improve user experience, and address tech debt at the same time.

 ### Red Deer, Baker Street<time>Jun &rsquo;19&ndash;Nov &rsquo;19</time>

-Worked as part of a team to build a data vis application with React, Redux, and D3 for visualising market data for a hedgefund.
+Worked as part of a team to build a data vis application with **React**, **Redux**, and **D3** for visualising market data for a hedgefund.
 Set up key infrastructure to bridge the old jQuery site to React, enabling a gradual migration.

 ### Zoopla, Tower Bridge<time>Sep &rsquo;18&ndash;Jun &rsquo;19</time>

 Senior developer doing full stack development on various consumer-facing projects.
-Used many technologies, including Node, Express, Handlebars, **SCSS**, vanilla JavaScript, React (Preact), ane a web app in VueJS and Nuxt.
+Used many technologies, including **Node**, **Express**, **Handlebars**, **SCSS**, vanilla JavaScript, **React** (Preact), and an isomorphic web app in **Vue**.

 ### Other Places